-Tonight over 15,000 elderly women and men across Australia are without a place to call home and this number is growing.
+Tonight over 18,625 elderly Australians are without a place to call home and this number is growing.
 Crisis beds are full, services have growing caseloads and many people are falling through the cracks.
-Inner Sydney alone has close to 500 vulnerable elderly people who are homeless - the highest concentration in Australia.
-Many of the aged homeless also have complex healthcare needs and are suffering with serious mental and health conditions including chronic disease, dementia, diabetes or significant frailty.
+Inner Sydney alone has close to 800 vulnerable elderly people who are homeless - the highest concentration in Australia.
+Many of the aged homeless also have complex healthcare needs and are suffering with serious mental and health conditions including chronic disease, dementia or significant frailty.

 Currently there are no services in Sydney able to offer higher levels of care for people with specialised healthcare needs as well as permanent accommodation.
 These women and men are extremely vulnerable and forgotten.
 Everyone deserves to lead a dignified life, especially in their later years – but how do you maintain your dignity with nowhere to call home?